CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure.

 #.
 There is no maximum number of consecutive terms for which an Executive member may hold office.
 #.
+Subject to this Constitution, members of the Executive hold office until the Executive is dissolved at the conclusion of the Handover Period.
+#.
 The Executive is at all times bound by the decisions of a club Annual or Extraordinary General Meeting.
 #.
 Any member of the Executive shall have their position declared vacant if they: